| (From Chapter 16:) Richard paused before the great

 Anne in the highest regard and respect and would let nothing

 damage her reputation while I have breath in this body."
+"A very pretty speech.

 Yes, very pretty.
 Do you think me blind?
 I watched you 'take